Operation Plunder: Battle

 Three Allied formations made the initial assault: the British XII Corps and XXX Corps and the U.S. XVI Corps.
-The British 79th Armoured Division—under Major General Percy Hobart — had been at the front of the Normandy landings and provided invaluable help in subsequent operations with specially adapted armored vehicles (known as Hobart's Funnies).
+The British 79th Armoured Division—under Major General Percy Hobart—had been at the front of the Normandy landings and provided invaluable help in subsequent operations with specially adapted armored vehicles (known as Hobart's Funnies).
 One "funny" was the LVT-2 "Buffalo" operated by the 4th Royal Tank Regiment, under the command of Lieutenant Colonel Alan Jolly, an armed and armoured amphibious tracked personnel or cargo transporter, which was able to cross soft and flooded ground.
 These were the vehicles for the spearhead infantry.

-The first part of Plunder was initiated by the 51st (Highland) Infantry Division, led by the 7th Battalion, Black Watch (Royal Highland Regiment) of 154th Brigade at 21:00 on 23 March, near Rees, followed by the 7th Battalion, Argyll and Sutherland Highlanders (also of 154th Brigade).
+The first part of Plunder within the framework of XXX Corp's Operation Turnscrew was initiated by the 51st (Highland) Infantry Division, led by the 7th Battalion, Black Watch (Royal Highland Regiment) of 154th Brigade at 21:00 on 23 March, near Rees, followed by the 7th Battalion, Argyll and Sutherland Highlanders (also of 154th Brigade).
 At 02:00 on 24 March, the 15th (Scottish) Infantry Division landed between Wesel and Rees.
 At first, there was no opposition, but later they ran into determined resistance from machine-gun nests.
 On the same day the 51st Division's commander, Major-General Tom Rennie, was killed by mortar fire.
 The British 1st Commando Brigade entered Wesel.

 The U.S. 30th Infantry Division landed south of Wesel.
 The local resistance had been broken by artillery and air bombardment.
 Subsequently, the U.S. 79th Infantry Division also landed.
 American casualties were minimal.
 German resistance to the British landings continued with some effect, and there were armored counter-attacks.
 Landings continued, however, including tanks and other heavy equipment.
 U.S. forces had a bridge across by the evening of 24 March.

 Operation Varsity started at 10:00 on 24 March, to disrupt enemy communications.
 Despite heavy resistance to the airdrops and afterward, the airborne troops made progress and repelled counterattacks.
 The hard lessons of Operation Market Garden were applied.
 In the afternoon, the 15th (Scottish) Division linked up with both airborne divisions.

 Fierce German resistance continued around Bienen, north of Rees, where the entire 9th Canadian Infantry Brigade was needed to relieve the Black Watch.
 The bridgehead was firmly established, however, and Allied advantages in numbers and equipment were applied.
 By 27 March, the bridgehead was 35 mi wide and 20 mi deep.